Fabric printing refers to creating beautiful designs and patterns on textile surfaces.

 8 Printing with inkjet printers

 This is a homemade version of the direct to garment printing.
 An ordinary inkjet printer is used to print on fabric pieces.
+Checkout the post on inkjet printing on fabric for more details.

 9. Sublimation transfer printing.